 The shell integrity of the building envelope is an important determinant of the heating and cooling load for each type of household.
 In the NEMS Residential Demand Module, the shell integrity is represented by an index, which changes over time to reflect improvements in the building shell.
-The shell integrity index is dimensioned by vintage of house, type of house, fuel type, service (heating and cooling), and Census Division.
+The shell integrity index is dimensioned by vintage of house, type of house, fuel type, service (heating and cooling), and Census division.
 The age, type, location, and type of heating fuel are important factors in determining the level of shell integrity.
-Housing units heated with electricity tend to have less air infiltration rates than homes that use other fuels.
-Homes are classified by age as new (post-2005) or existing.
-Existing homes are represented by the RECS 2005 survey and are assigned a shell index value based on the mix of homes that exist in the base year (2005).
-The improvement over time in the shell integrity of these homes is a function of two factors-an assumed annual efficiency improvement and improvements made when real fuel prices increase (no price-related adjustment is made when fuel prices fall).
+Homes are classified by age as new (post-2009) or existing.
+Existing homes are represented by the most recent RECS survey and are assigned a shell index value based on the mix of homes that exist in the base year.
+The improvement over time in the shell integrity of these homes is a function of two factors-an assumed annual efficiency improvement and improvements made when real fuel prices increase.
+No price-related adjustment is made when fuel prices fall.
 For new construction, building shell efficiency is determined by the relative costs and energy bill savings for several levels of heating and cooling equipment, in conjunction with the building shell attributes.
 The packages represented in NEMS range from homes that meet the International Energy Conservation Code (IECC) [7] to homes that are built with the most efficient shell components.
 Shell efficiency in new homes increases over time when energy prices rise, or the cost of more efficient equipment falls, all else equal.